s-blais/rails-portfolio-project-interactions/README.md

 All views beyond login and account creation are protected behind active session verification.

-Providers create their Patients.
+Providers create their own Patients exclusively.
 Information about a Patient, including Prescriptions, can be changed only by the Patient's Provider.
+Patients are validated for all attribute presence, DOB format, and uniqueness of first/last/DOB combination.
+If a Patient is destroyed, associated Prescriptions are destroyed as well.

 Medications are a simple table model; Prescriptions are a join model between Patients and Medications that include further attributes of dose and frequency.

+Medication creation is not obviously "user-facing" as the Medication table is more of a dictionary, theoretically maintained managerially.
+Medication generic names are downcased (as per industry standard) and validated for uniqueness before saving.
+Generic names are recapitalized for presentation as appropriate.
+Medication creation is validated for uniqueness by name.

+A Patient cannot be prescribed the same drug more than once concurrently; Prescriptions are validated for uniqueness by medication as scoped by patient.

 Providers creating accounts via Google authentication, which obviously does not include post-nominals (e.g., D.M.D.), or may have a different or incomplete version of their name, can add their post-nominals or edit their name via edit_user path.